diltdicker/redot-signalling-server/README.md

 5: ADD: ([server] Initiates call to inform user of new peer connection)

-6: RM: ([server] Initiates call to inform user of peer disconnecting or lobby deletion)
+6: KICK: ([server] Initiates call to inform user of peer disconnecting or lobby deletion)

 7: OFFER: ([user] Initiates rtc offer to be relayed to desired user in lobby. [server] Relays call to desired user tagging the sending user's peer id)